-If you are new to the concept of enterprise content management, you may find it confusing at first.
+If you are new to the concept of enterprise content management (ECM) and enterprise content management solutions, you may find it confusing at first.
 And for good reason.

 The enormous number of terms associated with ECM - document management, BPM, case management, imaging, records management, full text indexing - can leave you bewildered.“What are these things?
 What do they mean?
 Do I need them all?
 Where do I even get started?”
 If you are asking these questions, you are not alone.